 Consult your doctor or pharmacist before taking Dexamethasone:

-- If you have ever had severe depression or manic-depressive (bipolar disorder).
+- Suppose you have ever had severe depression or manic-depressive (bipolar disorder).
 This includes having had depression before taking steroid medications such as Dexamethasone.

 - If any of your close family has had these diseases.